Gare d'Austerlitz: Evolution since 1900

 In 1910, during the great flood of the Seine, the station was flooded and rail traffic completely interrupted from 31 January to 9 February.
 During this period, the departure and arrival of the trains were terminated at Gare de Juvisy.

-Since 1926, the Paris-Vierzon line was electrified to 1500 V, so no more steam engines entered Austerlitz.
-It was the first station in Paris to no longer receive a steam train.
+In 1926, the Paris–Vierzon line was electrified to 1500 V, so no more steam engines entered Austerlitz.
+It was the first station in Paris to no longer be served by steam trains.

-In 1939, the Gare d'Orsay saw its function limited to suburban traffic, and the Gare d'Austerlitz once again became a terminus station for the main lines.
+In 1939, the Gare d'Orsay saw its function limited to suburban traffic, and the Gare d'Austerlitz once again became the terminus station for the main lines.
+In 1979, a 1 km extension to the Orsay line was built in a tunnel along the bank of the Seine, connecting the line to the Gare des Invalides, the terminus of the Rive Gauche line to Versailles.
+This new Transversal Rive Gauche line is today the central section of Line C of the Parisian commuter rail system, the Réseau Express Régional (RER).

-On 28 February 1997, part of the station were classified as historical monuments, especially its facades and glass roof.
+On 28 February 1997, parts of the Gare d'Austerlitz were classified as monuments historiques, especially its facades and glass roof.

 Future

 A large refurbishment project of the Paris Austerlitz is currently under way.
 Four new platforms are being constructed and all the existing tracks are being refurbished.
 The interior will be rebuilt in order to handle LGV Sud-Est and LGV Atlantique services, partially transferred from the Gare de Lyon and Gare Montparnasse, both of which are at maximum capacity.
 All the work is planned to be completed by 2020, and will double the activity at the station.